vsvsvsarma31/Telegram-Chatbot/README.md

 # Telegram Local Assistant

-A Windows-only Telegram bot that lets you control your laptop from your phone.
+A Windows-only Telegram bot that lets you control your laptop from your phone suing laptop.

 ## 1. Project Title